Titans and primary secular forces

 The cosmogenic origin of Titans

-And now for their roots.
-The birth of Titans was made by two first, powerful entities: Heaven and Gaia.
-Heaven was literally heaven, while Gaia was earth, the support of all existence.
+And now for their origins.
+The Titans were born of two primordial, all-powerful entities: Uranus and Gaia.
+Uranus was literally the sky, while Gaia was the earth, the foundation of all existence.

-Of course, their relationship was far from smooth.
-Heaven feared his children· So much he shut them down in the bowels of the earth.
-In this myth, fear before the new generation and the change that evolution brings is clearly seen.
+Of course, their relationship was anything but smooth.
+Uranus feared his children—so much so that he locked them away in the bowels of the earth.
+In this myth, the fear of the new generation and the change brought about by evolution is clearly evident.

-Gaia, aching but determined, planned to overthrow him.
-She made it with the help of her son Saturn.
-So they managed to free his brothers and change the order of the world once and for all.
+Gaia, though in pain, was determined to overthrow him.
+She succeeded with the help of her son, Cronus.
+In this way, they managed to free his siblings and change the order of the world forever.

-Saturn is perhaps one of the most dramatic figures of mythology.
-He took power by force, overthrowing his father, Heaven, and for a time became the ultimate sovereign of the world.
-In those years we remember them as one «golden age».
-People lived without anxiety, without trouble and pain.
+Cronus is perhaps one of the most dramatic figures in mythology.
+He seized power by force, overthrowing his father, Uranus, and for a time became the absolute ruler of the world.
+We remember those years as a “golden age.”
+People lived without anxiety, without toil, and without pain.

-Yet fear never let Saturn rest.
-He did not want to know the fate of his father and, to protect himself, began swallowing his children as soon as they were born.
-The myth is dark, but it encompasses something timeless — It shows how power, when it feels threatened, can become paranoid and react destructively in the face of change.
+And yet, fear never allowed Cronus to rest easy.
+He did not want to suffer the same fate as his father, and, to protect himself, he began devouring his children as soon as they were born.
+The myth is dark, but it contains something timeless—it shows how power, when it feels threatened, can become paranoid and react destructively in the face of change.

-The birth of Zeus and the Revolution of Olympia
+The Birth of Zeus and the Revolution of the Olympians

-Nevertheless, one child was able to escape: Zeus.
-He grew up secretly, protected from his father.
-And when he became a man, he didn't stay with his hands crossed.
-He organized the revolution, found allies and turned against Saturn.
-He finally forced him to release his brothers.
-That's how the legendary Titanic battle began.
+Nevertheless, one child managed to escape: Zeus.
+He grew up in secret, sheltered from his father.
+And when he became a man, he did not sit idly by.
+He organized the rebellion, found allies, and turned against Cronus.
+He finally forced him to free his siblings.
+Thus began the legendary Titanomachy.

-Titan fighting was more than a mythical war.· It symbolized the end of the old order and the beginning of a new Olympic era.
-The Olympian gods, led by Zeus, brought with them ideas like order, justice and stability.
-A circle closed and another one started, brighter — At least that's how people wanted to remember him.
+The Titanomachy was more than just a mythical war; it symbolized the end of the old order and the beginning of a new, Olympian era.
+The Olympian gods, led by Zeus, brought with them ideals such as order, justice, and stability.
+One cycle was ending and another, brighter one was beginning—at least, that is how people wanted to remember it.

 The war between Titans and Olympians lasted years, at least that's what mythology says.
 In the end, the Titans lost, and many of them were found prisoners in Tartarus — a dark, deep place beneath the earth.